benjavicente/benjavicente.dev/public/blog/key-components-on-web-applications/index.md

 **How class names are defined.**

-Naming CSS classes was a big problem, since classes are global and can conflict with each other in a large application.
+Naming CSS classes has historically been a large problem, since classes are global and can conflict with each other in a large application.
 To address this, different methodologies to name and group styles can be used.

 - [OOCSS](https://github.com/stubbornella/oocss/wiki) treats page elements as objects and references them by class names.
 [BEM](https://getbem.com/) is a naming methodology for class names.
 [SMACSS](https://smacss.com/) is a way to organize the CSS code.
 All three can be used together to write modular CSS code at scale.
 But, with current tooling, the overhead of following those methodologies isn't worth it anymore.
 - [Atomic CSS](https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/) solves the problem by writing a large set of thin, utility-first classes instead of big and component-first classes, making the naming more explicit and simple.
-This moves the styling bloat to the HTML instead of the CSS file.
+This moves the styling _bloat_ to the HTML instead of the CSS file.
 Since creating those utility classes by hand is a lot of work, it's usually used with generators like [atomizer](https://acss-io.github.io/atomizer/) and, the modern and popular option, [tailwindcss](https://tailwindcss.com/).
 - For simpler sites, one could use the styles provided by CSS frameworks like [bootstrap](https://getbootstrap.com) and [bulma](https://bulma.io/), and write custom CSS only when necessary.

 Some options use a preprocessor to parse a custom syntax or extension of CSS, reducing the style complexity by adding compiled variables, nesting, and other features.
 Some examples are [sass](https://sass-lang.com/) and the tailwindcss pre-processor.